×

 • Expansion of temperature-controlled logistics solutions

-By 2035, the healthcare logistics market is expected to be robust, reflecting substantial growth and innovation.
+By 2035, the market is expected to be robust, driven by innovation and efficiency.

 Market Segmentation